deangelisdf/write2audiobook/docs/quick-start.md

 ## Enjoy your audiobook

-Write2Audio saves your audiobook as an MP3 file in your current directory.
-It will have the same name as the file you converted.
+Write2Audio saves your audiobook as an MP3 file in the current directory.
+It will have the same name as the converted file.

 ```bash
 python3 txt2audio.py test.txt